 While Keurig claims that both of these are supposed to brew a cup in under a minute, you can’t know for sure until you see it yourself, which we did.
 Turns out, that was, in fact, the case with the K55, but not so much with the K50, which took almost a minute and a half.
 While not much, some people are busier than others, and it can add up.

-Convenience of the Keurig K50 and K55 models
+The convenience of the Keurig K50 and Keurig K55 single-serve models

 Both of these look pretty sleek, and will likely fit your kitchen as much as any modern-looking appliance would or could.